How the pandemic transformed publishing

 Of all three of these, my favorite is probably developmental editing, since it gives me the opportunity to work closely with the author to help them hone their creative vision and make their manuscript the best it can be.

-If you’re independently publishing your book, then the responsibility falls to you to make sure your manuscript looks professional—and the last thing you want is for a reader to be humming along, loving your story, only to be jolted out of the world you’ve created by a glaring typo on page fifty-two.
+If you’re independently publishing your book, then the responsibility falls to you to make sure your manuscript looks professional.
+The last thing you want is for a reader to be humming along, loving your story, only to be jolted out of the world you’ve created by a glaring typo on page 52.

-4).
-You are a New York Times-bestselling author, and you’re releasing the latest book in your celebrated Seven Sins series on August 3.
 As an author, how do you find the editing process?
 What part do you enjoy the most?
-What part do you find the most challenging?

 As a final step, before sending a manuscript to my agent or editor, I’ll upload it to an app called Voice Dream Reader and listen to it.
 When I hear my manuscript read aloud, I often catch repetition, small typos, and other things I miss during physical read-throughs.